California Shakespeare Theater

-California Shakespeare Theater ("Cal Shakes") is a regional theater located in the San Francisco Bay Area of California.
-Its performance space, the Lt.
-G. H. Bruns III Memorial Amphitheater, is located in Orinda, while the administrative offices, rehearsal hall, costume and prop shop are located in Berkeley.
+California Shakespeare Theater ("Cal Shakes") was a nonprofit performing arts company located in the San Francisco Bay Area of California.
+Its performance space, the Bruns Amphitheater, was located in Orinda, while the administrative offices, rehearsal hall, costume and prop shop were located in Berkeley.

 History

 Founded as the Emeryville Shakespeare Company, the company began performances with Hamlet, performing several shows at scattered churches and venues around the East Bay.
-It became established 1974 in John Hinkle Park in Berkeley, with productions of A Midsummer Night's Dream with Deborist Benjamin as Peaseblossom, following her role as Celia in the premier production of As You Like It, and The Tempest (with Rolf Saxon).
+It became established 1974 in John Hinkel Park in Berkeley, with productions of A Midsummer Night's Dream with Deborist Benjamin as Peaseblossom, following her role as Celia in the premier production of As You Like It, and The Tempest (with Rolf Saxon).

 It was founded by a group of amateurs who wanted the enjoyment and experience of acting and production: no one was paid, and the plays were free.

 The company produced several more plays in 1974–1975, including Pantagleize by Michel de Ghelderode during the winter, All's Well That Ends Well in the spring, and summer productions of Twelfth Night with Sigrid Wurschmidt, and a transfer of the Berkeley High School production of As You Like It.

 Berkeley Shakespeare Festival

-After 1975, the name changed and the fest started a schedule of four plays per ivalyear that continues to this day, although more non-Shakespeare plays are now on the bill.
+From 1971 until 1991, the Berkeley Shakespeare Festival held productions at John Hinkel Park in North Berkeley.
+After 1975, the name changed and the fest started a schedule of four plays per year.
 Dakin Matthews was Artistic Director from 1983–1987, with Michael Addison taking over as A.D. in 1987 and holding the position till 1995.

 California Shakespeare Festival

-In 1991, the festival built its current performance venue, the 545-seat Bruns Memorial Amphitheater in the Orinda hills, and changed its name to California Shakespeare Festival.
-In 1995, actor Joe Vincent took over the theater's artistic direction, serving till 1999.
+In 1991 the festival built the 545-seat Bruns Memorial Amphitheater in the Orinda hills and changed its name to California Shakespeare Festival.
+In 1995 actor Joe Vincent took over the theater's artistic direction, serving till 1999.
+Mr. Vincent added the production of non-Shakespearean plays to the repertoire, including Euripides’ Medea in 1997, and Molière’s Scapin in 1998.

 In 2000, Jonathan Moscone was appointed its Artistic Director.
 In his first season at Cal Shakes, Moscone directed a production of Tom Stoppard's Rosencrantz and Guildenstern Are Dead; the company continued to produce one non-Shakespeare play a year until 2005, when its productions of The Life and Adventures of Nicholas Nickleby, Parts One & Two (Charles Dickens, adapted by David Edgar) began a tradition of two Shakespeare plays and two non-Shakespeare plays each season.